tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
-  heading: We use the holistic system of The Balancing Act...
+  heading: We increase effectiveness, power, well-being and flow...
-  text: ...with leaders, businesses, and individuals to significantly increase
+  text: ...of leaders, businesses, and individuals by using the holistic system of
-    their effectiveness, power, well-being, and flow.
+    The Balancing Act to make lasting change.
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news